sws-archived/stanford_devtools/README.md

 ```
 Usage

-For single task utililites such as stanford_jspint and stanford_phplint:
+For single task utililites such as stanford_jshint and stanford_phplint:

 Navigate into utility folder and enter: grunt